 TIP: To make the next step easier, allow the zucchini to cool some while you shred the chicken.

-Using a spoon, cut through the flesh of the zucchini, scooping out the middle spongy/seedy part to make room for the buffalo chicken goodness.
+Using a spoon, cut through the flesh of the zucchini, scooping out and reserving the middle spongy/seedy part to make room for the buffalo chicken goodness.
 Chop up the zucchini centers, squeeze it out to remove as much liquid as you can, then add it to the bowl along with the chicken.

 Sauce time!
 Add in 1/2 cup of Frank's Red Hot and 1/4 cup mayonnaise to the chicken/zucchini centers.
 Stir to combine.
 Add in 1/4 to 1/2 cup of almond meal (depending on how wet your chicken mixture is).
 I didn't drain my zucchini very well, so I ended up using the full half cup of almond meal.